bergcolette/hail/dev-docs/hail-overview.md

 ## Background

-Hail source code is stored in a monolithic repository (monorepo) on GitHub at hail-is/hail.  $HAIL will denote the repository root below.
+Hail source code is located in a monolithic repository (monorepo) on GitHub at hail-is/hail.  $HAIL will denote the repository root below.
 Hail is open source and developed in the open.